jasonho215/shenchingtou.github.io/_posts/2020-04-01-asian-businesses-berlin-covid19.md

 **Please consider supporting your neighbourhood grocery stores and Asian corner stores.**

-Like many other businesses in Berlin, a number of restaurants or catering businesses are offering delivery.
+Like many other businesses in Berlin, a number of restaurants or catering businesses are offering delivery, takeout, or vouchers.
 Please consider ordering from these places so they can survive and re-open after Covid-19 passes.
 Also check out [Berlin Asian Food](https://www.instagram.com/berlinasianfood/) for inspiration.

 ### Pan-Asian
 *  [**Easy Cook Asia**](https://www.facebook.com/easycookasia/?eid=ARDESy2ZiwYwa11EQsXRaE_PQCTWXBb36s90Lis81jVPxVxQojFX9lHj0mG80gAAIGaJ-8xInteN8yeJ&timeline_context_item_type=intro_card_work&timeline_context_item_source=642427799&fref=tag): Prepared ingredients to cook at home